"When I was young, my brother was my hero."

 My dad was concerned about what he thought society wanted for me.
 He was worried that people would make fun of me.
 Personally he had gotten a lot more open-minded, but for some reason, it was a lot harder for me to come out to him.
 I was the youngest and I was his baby girl and I was just very worried about that coming between us.
 But when I told him he was like, ‘Why are you nervous?
 Of course it's okay.’

 My entire life, I'd never been truly authentic.
 I've never been me.
 I've always felt like I was hiding something even from my family members.
 Now that I'm being who I truly am, that just brings me closer to everyone around me.
 I'm able to talk about things that are personal and that just opens up a whole new door, for me and my dad especially.
 He'll ask me questions all the time and he wants to learn.
 He's like, ‘Is this appropriate to say?’
 Or ‘What do I do here?’
 He's very into debates.
 He loves talking about politics and religion, loves learning people's perspectives on things.
-He's like, ‘Now I have this whole new avenue I can talk about, LGBTQ-related things because you're telling me all this stuff.’
+He's like, ‘Now I have this whole new avenue I can talk about, LGBTQ-related things because you're helping me learn all this stuff.’
 He just thinks it's awesome.
 He's always asking questions.

 With my mom, she's more, ‘How are you emotionally?
 How are you feeling?’
 She's always been pretty good with my name change and pronouns and everything.
 She's never skipped a beat with that."